ajcwebdev/ryan-gpt/done/2023/2023-12-02-server-functions-server-actions-part-02.md

 coverImage: "https://i.ytimg.com/vi/veKm9MDVVg8/maxresdefault.jpg"
 ---

+## Episode Description

+A far-ranging live discussion exploring advanced server-side JavaScript topics, including routing frameworks, server function patterns, streaming mechanics, and the evolving future of web development.

+## Episode Summary

+This extensive session delves into the intricacies of modern JavaScript frameworks, focusing on how server functions, routing, and reactivity combine to create powerful full-stack experiences.
+Beginning with technical glitches and banter about coconut water, the speaker transitions into the historical context of remote procedure calls (RPCs) and how those ideas have resurfaced in modern tools like Remix and Solid.
+Comparisons are drawn to GraphQL, highlighting the appeal of co-locating server and client logic, while acknowledging the complexities of versioning and state management.
+Detailed explorations of streaming responses illustrate how partial data can be sent progressively to the client for enhanced interactivity.
+The speaker also tackles practical form handling, authentication workflows, and redirects, illustrating how server functions integrate smoothly with form submissions, error handling, and optimistic UI updates.
+Wrapping up with a forward-looking perspective, the talk foreshadows next steps for Solid Start, potential synergy with other libraries, and the broader trend of shifting more logic to server-side frameworks to improve developer experience.
+Throughout, the conversation emphasizes that clarity, flexibility, and an adaptable architecture are paramount as the JavaScript ecosystem continues to evolve.

+## Chapters

 ### 02:18:00 — API Wrappers & Library Collaboration

 The speaker highlights how specialized wrappers—like those for Zod validation—can integrate neatly with server functions.
 They recount real attempts at building a library that ensures typed client calls and server-side checks.
 By letting the server function handle both the logic and the schema constraints, an application can unify data validation.
 This approach helps avoid duplication or inconsistent error messages across separate code layers.